Grand National Fallers

 Summary of Grand National Fallers

-The Horse and Jockey Club have done amazing work for the welfare of the health and safety of the race.
-Obviously, no horse racing fans like to see any horse fall over the jumps but it is part of the world’s greatest steeplechase event and the aim of the game is to jump and get home safely.
+The Horse and Jockey Club have done fantastic work for the welfare of the health and safety of the race.
+No horse racing fans like to see any horse fall over the jumps, but it is part of the worldโ€™s most incredible steeplechase event, and the game aims to jump and get home safely.

-We hope you found this page informative, remember to check out other interesting facts on the Grand National event in our articles below.
+We hope you found this page informative.
+Remember to check out other interesting facts on the Grand National event in our articles below.

-Here are all the related articles to the Randox Grand National 2024:
+Here are all the related articles to the Randox Grand National 2026:

 If you do choose to bet, please bet responsibly.